Search This Blog

 Mustafa Kemal Atatürk

-Kemal Atatürk was born (under the name Ali Rıza oğlu Mustafa which means "Mustafa son of Ali Rıza") on March 12, 1881.
+Kemal Atatürk was born (under the name Ali Rıza oğlu Mustafa which means "Mustafa son of Ali Rıza") in the spring (possibly May 19) of 1881.

 He entered this world in Salonika (now Thessaloniki, Greece), the son of a minor official who became a timber merchant.